Cinnamon Health Benefits: Science-Backed Guide for Blood Sugar, Inflammation & More (2025)

 5. Heart Health Support

-Regular intake of cinnamon may help lower LDL (bad) cholesterol while improving triglyceride levels, supporting overall cardiovascular health.
+Regular intake of cinnamon may help lower LDL (bad) cholesterol while improving triglyceride levels.
+The American Heart Association cites multiple studies showing cinnamon's positive effects on cardiovascular risk factors when consumed consistently over 8-12 weeks.

 Mug of steaming cinnamon tea